abercher/IMDB_sentiment_analysis_2/README.md

 ## Introduction
 This project builds upon a similar project I did in 2018.
-Back then My goal was mainly to get familiar with the 3 main python programming libraries used in deep learning (Keras, TensorFlow, and Pytorch).
+Back then my goal was mainly to get familiar with the 3 main python programming libraries used in deep learning (Keras, TensorFlow, and Pytorch).
 I used the IMDB movie reviews data set and implemented a model based on LSTM and GloVes embedding to perform sentiment analysis (binary classification).
-In December 2021, I decided to start again this project but put the focus on the optimization of the Neural Networks used.
-Unlike in my previous project, I will use only Pytorch for deep learning.
+In December 2020, I decided to start again this project but to put this time the focus on the optimization of the Neural Networks used.
+Unlike in my previous project, I use only Pytorch for deep learning.
 My goals are:
 * Get more familiar with the process of tuning the parameters of a neural network and training it.

-* Experimenting with several deep learning architectures and try to beat
+* Experimenting with several deep learning architectures and try to beat a simple but efficient baseline (the best model used in the previous iteration of the project):
+  TF-IDF + logistic regression.
-* Modifying the initial architecture and measure the impact on the performance. a simple but efficient baseline (the best one obtained in my previous project).
+* Modifying the initial architecture and measure the impact on the performance.

 ## Data
 I downloaded the IMDB movie reviews data from Kaggle at: https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 In order to compare different models I split the data into a 70/15/15 train/valid/test format.
-The validation set was use to compare neural networks with different architecture and/or optimization methods.
+The validation set was used to compare neural networks with different architecture and/or optimization methods.
 The test set is used only to compare (at the end of the project) the performance of the best neural network with the baseline.

 ## Baseline
-In order to assess if the NN based model obtained, performed well, I used a strong baseline based on a simple model: TF-IDF vectorization followed by logistic regression, achieving 0.9025 accuracy on the validation set and 0.8981 accuracy on the test set.
+In order to assess if the NN based model obtained, performed well, I used a strong baseline based on a simple model: data cleaning, TF-IDF vectorization followed by logistic regression, achieving 0.9025 accuracy on the validation set and 0.8981 accuracy on the test set.

 ## Models tested
 The primary goal being to get familiar with the optimization process, I decided first compare many training set-ups (choice of optimizer + choice of learning rate + number of epochs) on the same model.
 I reused the same model I had used before.
-Here is its pipeline
+Here is its pipeline:
 * Data cleaning (removal of punctuation and HTML tags)
 * Keep only 300 first tokens and use padding
 * frozen pretrained GloVe